tokenio/merchant-proxy/README.md

 ## Merchant Proxy

-The merchant proxy is a wrapper server around the java SDK, that enables merchants to initiate and accept payments from a user, using a simple HTTP API.
+The merchant proxy is a wrapper server around the [Java SDK](https://github.com/tokenio/sdk-java), that enables merchants to initiate and accept payments from a user, using a simple HTTP API.

 Following the Token Request flow, a merchant can obtain an id of a token that is endorsed by a user.
 Then it can simply call GET /tokens/:id to get the details of that token, or POST